Wills & Estates

 - Preparing and obtaining approval from the beneficiaries, heirs-at-law or the court for accounts showing assets, receipts, disbursements, and distribution of the estate

-If you hire a lawyer to assist you, legal fees are considered a proper expense and (subject to the approval of the beneficiaries, heirs-at-law or the court) may be paid out of the estate funds.
+Hiring a lawyer: A lawyer is not required in order to apply for a grant of administration.
+If you do hire a lawyer, legal fees are considered a proper expense and may be paid out of the estate (subject to the approval of the beneficiaries, heirs-at-law or the court).

 Anyone who applies for a grant of administration on their own must be well prepared and ready to do a lot of paperwork.
 Consider using these resources: